Abdul-Kaium5/arch-btrfs-install/problem.md

     Icon=system-run
     Exec=dolphin admin://"%f"

 Save and close the file:
 Save the changes and close the text editor.

-    Restart Dolphin:
+Restart Dolphin
 Close any open instances of Dolphin and restart it to apply the changes.
 You can either log out and log back in or restart your system, or simply kill the Dolphin process and reopen it

 Run Thunar as Root: In the terminal, enter the following command and press Enter: